6 Tips For Choosing The Best Air Purifier For Smokers (March 2024 update)

 Yes, air purifiers do eliminate smoke, especially the ones fitted with a “Medical-grade HEPA 13 filter” which is ideal for smoke elimination.
 Yet, besides a smoke filter, you also need an air purifier that can get rid of the smell of smoke, which is the tricky part.

 A carbon filter will absorb the smell of smoke and any other microscopic toxins that a HEPA filter wouldn’t be able to remove.
-The carbon filter is fitted behind the HEPA filter to capture odour and other noxious gases.
+A carbon filter is fitted behind the HEPA filter to capture odour and other noxious gases.

 How do you purify air from smoke?